ppearson/prod/doc/rst/source/provisioning/prov_schema.rst

 ------------------

 ``provider``
-    A string representing the name of the provider to use: "linode", "vultr", etc. This is a required parameter, and must be specified.
+    A string representing the name of the provider to use: "linode", "vultr", "binary_lane", "digital_ocean", etc. This is a required parameter, and must be specified.

 ``action``